kstenschke/xmchord/README.md

 ### Argument: `actions`

-Running `xmchord actions` or `xmchord a` lists all recognized ActionRunner shell scripts, including their inlined description comment (which must be prefixed with `#:`).
+Running `xmchord actions` or `xmchord a` lists all recognized action shell scripts, including their inlined description comment (which must be prefixed with `#:`).